Pothulapati/website/content/twitter-debacle.md

 Something about Twitter doesn't feel right to me anymore.
 Maybe that feeling has been growing in the background, and the new events just accelerated it.
 One big reason why I'm not optimistic is the fact that I haven't heard **one sane idea** to keep users happy and make money from all the leaks that are happening.
 [Paywall'ing Twitter](https://www.theverge.com/2022/11/7/23446262/elon-musk-twitter-paywall-possible), [Verification through Blue](https://www.theverge.com/2022/11/5/23442149/twitter-blue-checkmark-ios-update-elon-musk), [Paying for DM's](https://mobilesyrup.com/2022/11/04/twitter-paid-dms-elon-musk/) are all borderline terminal to the platform.
-Keeping aside the fact that none of these are engaging, organic - They are [disengaging](https://zerodha.tech/blog/user-disengagement/).
+Keeping aside the fact that none of these are engaging, organic - They are [disengaging](https://zerodha.tech/blog/user-disengagement/) in a very bad way.
 None of this should give you an impression that I don't like new features, I actually do.
-Spaces, Communities are all well conceived, and executed features IMO.
+Spaces, Super-Follows and Communities are all well conceived, and executed features IMO.

 I haven't even started talking about [all the security concerns with